 It was a straight path from the Shrieking Llama’s entrance to his preferred spot.
 The jacket he wore was constrictive in the shoulders, with metal attachments suggesting he wasn’t giving out free hugs anytime soon.
 He could hand out granola bars from one of its many pockets instead, if that was his aim.
-The lapel was a hot spot for pictograms that seemed like opinions but weren’t—contrasting-color pins symbolizing War or Death, a target, a label that suggested he was known to the State of California to cause cancer and birth defects or other reproductive harm, a crossed-out red circle that upon closer inspection wasn’t prohibiting anything but rather represented the general concept of No. The bling makes the jacket dry-clean-only.
-Also notable: a necklace, because he once heard someone say necklaces make any man look hotter and a pair of sunglasses that hid his wandering expression from anyone who chose to look.
+The lapel was a hot spot for pictograms that seemed like opinions but weren’t—contrasting-color pins symbolizing War or Death, a target, a label that suggested he was known to the State of California to cause cancer and birth defects or other reproductive harm, and a crossed-out red circle that upon closer inspection wasn’t prohibiting anything but rather represented the general concept of No. The bling makes the jacket dry-clean-only.
+Also notable: a necklace, because he once heard someone say necklaces make any man look hotter, and a pair of sunglasses that hid his wandering expression from anyone who chose to look.